george24601/notes/Other/algo/rbt.md

 ### Invariants:
 * Root node black
-* Leaves are black empty node
+* Leaves are black EMPTY node,i.e., no data
 * every red node's two children are black
 * From node to all leaves, same # of black nodes